 English Learner students are identified as part of the standard enrollment procedures for new WSSD students using the Home Language Survey.
 Once students are identified, a language proficiency level is determined and students are properly placed in an ELD curriculum according to the results of the assessments.
 High school students requiring direct instruction usually attend Cedar Cliff.
-Middle school students attend Allen or New Cumberland Middle School.
-Elementary students attend Fairview, Highland, Hillside, Lower Allen/Rossmoyne, or Washington Heights for direct instruction.
+Middle school students attend New Cumberland Middle School.
+Intermediate school students attend Fairview or Old Trail for direct instruction.
+Primary students attend Fishing Creek, Highland, Hillside, Rossmoyne, or Washington Heights for direct instruction.
 The ESL teachers work with staff in their assigned buildings to help with the integration process and to help classroom and content area teachers make accommodations for these students as needed.